Appendix

 . sysuse sandstone, clear

-(Subsea elevation of Lamont sandstone in an area of Ohio)
+(Subsea elevation of Lamont sandstone in an area of Ohio)or

 . clear